 As an extra tip, for those who want an ultra slim AV receiver, our experts say the Marantz NR1609 has a very slender profile.

 Good sound is all about the power, right?
 To an extent, yes.
-The power output is also one of the toughest factors to identify for your home theater AV receiver.
+The power output is also one of the toughest factors to identify for your home cinema AV receiver.

 Much of what the box says about watts per channel may not be the full story.
 For example, you may find an AV receiver labeled as 125 or 200 watts per channel only to find that you get less than a quarter of that when it comes to clean power delivery.

-The number and quality of the watts per channel output also diminishes with the more speakers you connect to your AV receivers under 500.
-A good rule of thumb to help you gauge the amount of power you need and the watts per channel is to consider your room size and the speakers you’re connecting.
+The number and quality of the watts per channel output also diminishes with the more speakers you connect to your receivers.
+A good rule of thumb to help you gauge the amount of power you need and the watts per channel is to consider your room size and the rear speakers you’re connecting.

 If you are not too familiar with the power capacity or the lingo in the specifications of these devices, our experts have given you a general guideline.
-In terms of impedance, our team says 8 ohms is optimal.
-You may find an AV receiver with a bit less or more than that, but 8 ohms is a good place to start.
+In terms of impedance, our team says 6 ohms or 8 ohms is optimal.
+You may find an AV receiver with a bit less or more than that, but 6 ohms or 8 ohms is a good place to start.

 8 ohms refers to the impedance of your electrical current.
 How much resistance your AV receiver has is measured in ohms.
-8 ohms is the standard and most common measurement.
+6 ohms or 8 ohms is the standard and most common measurement.

 As for the frequency, our experts say 80 Hz 20 kHz is a good place to start.
 The 80 Hz 20 khz is a pretty standard measurement that most AV receivers encompass.